 Getting business loans isn’t easy, especially for small business owners.
 This is made more difficult by bad credit.
-But don’t worry, because there are measures you can take to try and get some funding.
+But don’t worry, because there are measures you can take to try and get some funding or bad credit business loans.
 All you need to do is assure the lenders that you’re reliable enough to make your payment dues.

 Below are the top 6 tips for small business owners